-Born Free’s Events Manager, Joanne Bartholomew, says: “The 39th annual Virgin London Marathon is due to take place on Sunday 28th April 2019 and we are hoping it will be the biggest year to date for Born Free in our 35th year.
+Born Free’s Events Manager, Joanne Bartholomew, says: “The 39th annual Virgin London Marathon is on Sunday 28th April 2019 and we are hoping it will be the biggest year to date for Born Free in our 35th year!

 "I have chosen to run for Born Free because over the last few years, I have encountered horrific animal cruelty, both in the UK and abroad.
 Born Free are an organisation who pledge to help animals far away as well as those here in the UK, fighting for their rights and being their voice.
 They will do everything they can to end needless, horrible torture."

 "I see my first entry into the London marathon as an opportunity to support the passion and dedication the charity is built on.
 Running for Born Free will be a great chance to highlight the amazing effort they make on a global scale to protect our wildlife and the conditions they live in, and how through their actions and education efforts they are showing that real change can be made.
 As a father of two young boys I know that any donations received will help to support these values and preserve wildlife in their natural environment for our future generations to live alongside."

 "I'm taking on the challenge of running my first marathon for Born Free, to raise awareness and funds to support the amazing work they do.
 It is an honour to be part of the team working to bring Dragons to Africa and beyond.
 I believe we can all make a difference…… one marathon at a time."